What Is Mild Cognitive Impairment?

 We don’t yet know for certain whether lifestyle and behavior changes can prevent dementia, but leading a healthy lifestyle may help.

 Symptoms associated with MCI lie in the space between what are considered normal age-related changes and dementia.
 Signs of MCI include losing things often, forgetting to go to important events or appointments, and having more trouble coming up with words than other people of the same age.
 It’s common for family and friends to notice these changes.
+Movement difficulties and problems with the sense of smell have also been linked to MCI.

 If you or a loved one is experiencing symptoms of MCI, discuss these with your doctor.
 Your doctor can perform medical tests and assessments to help determine whether the source of memory problems is something treatable or may be MCI.
 He or she may also suggest that you see someone who specializes in the diagnosis of memory disorders, such as a neurologist, psychiatrist, or neuropsychologist.